roeierez/infinite-list/README.md

 ### scrollToOffset(offset, animate)

-A function that receive the offset to scroll and scroll the list to that position
+A function that receive the offset to scroll and scroll the list to that position with/without animation

-### scrollToItemAtIndex(index)
+### scrollToItem(index, animate)

-A function that receive the index of item and scroll the list to that item position
+A function that receive the index of item and scroll the list to that item position with/without animation

 ### refresh()